Scite vs Elicit: The Specialist Showdown [2025]

 Elicit allows PDF uploads and supports exports to Zotero, maintaining compatibility with traditional academic workflows while adding AI-powered analysis.

-Anara aims to replace reference managers entirely, offering Chrome extensions, DOI imports, and integration with Zotero/Mendeley.
+Anara aims to replace reference managers entirely, offering Chrome extensions, DOI imports, and integration with Zotero.
 It's betting that researchers want a unified platform rather than fragmented tools.

-Integration philosophy: Complement existing tools (Scite/Elicit) vs. replace them (Anara).
+Integration philosophy: Complement existing tools (Scite or Elicit) vs. replace them (Anara).

 What makes each platform truly unique?